theupdateframework/taps/POUFs/reference-POUF/pouf1.md

      METAPATH is the the metadata file's path on the repository relative to the metadata base URL.

-     VERSION is listed for the root file and all other roles available on the repository.
+     VERSION is the integer version number listed in the metdata file at METAPATH.

   ### targets.json and delegated target roles
   The "signed" portion of targets.json is as follows: